-1) Persons subject to due diligence pursuant to Art.
+- 1) Persons subject to due diligence pursuant to Art.
 3 (1) a) to i) and r) who are part of a group must establish strategies and procedures that apply across the group, including data protection strategies and procedures for exchanging information within the group for the purposes of combatting money laundering, organised crime and financing of terrorism.
 These strategies and procedures must be effectively implemented by branches, agents, representative offices and subsidiaries in EEA Member States and third countries under the majority ownership of persons subject to due diligence.
-In third countries in which the minimum requirements with reference to the prevention of money laundering, organised crime and financing of terrorism are less stringent that those provided under this Act, the persons subject to due diligence shall adjust their group-wide strategies and procedures to the minimum requirements under this Act, insofar as this is permitted under the foreign law.110 subject to due diligence referred to in (1) are unable to comply with the measures required under (1), including those relating to data protection, the persons subject to due diligence must inform the FMA.
+In third countries in which the minimum requirements with reference to the prevention of money laundering, organised crime and financing of terrorism are less stringent that those provided under this Act, the persons subject to due diligence shall adjust their group-wide strategies and procedures to the minimum requirements under this Act, insofar as this is permitted under the foreign law.
+113 - 2) The persons subject to due diligence referred to in (1) with branches, agents, representative offices and majority-owned subsidiaries in another EEA Member State shall ensure that these business establishments comply with the provisions adopted under the national law of the other EEA Member State for transposing Directive (EU) 2015/849 and for implementing Regulation (EU) 2015/847. - 3) If, due to restrictions under the law of the other country, branches and the majority-owned subsidiaries located in a third country of persons subject to due diligence referred to in (1) are unable to comply with the measures required under (1), including those relating to data protection, the persons subject to due diligence must inform the FMA.
 In such a case the persons subject to due diligence shall take additional measures to effectively address the risk of money laundering, organised crime and financing of terrorism.
 If these additional measures are inadequate, the FMA may: